Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 [Season 10 and earlier](./old/intro.md)

 - Use regular bug reporting in server links
+- You will need to accept the EULA to enter the above
+- Best experienced with no gamma mod and hit boxes turned off
 - Transportation
 	- Elytra doesn't work
 		- "The air is too think for regular elytra"